 Scroll down the list of optional features until you find the RSAT features.
 Select whichever RSAT features you want to add, then click Install.

-You will see the status of each RSAT feature being installed.
+You will see the status of each RSAT feature that's being installed.

-Once the tools have finished installing, you'll be able to access them through the Start menu in the Windows Administrative Tools folder.
+Once the tools have finished installing, you can access them through the Start menu in the Windows Administrative Tools folder.

-If you consider yourself a power user and love all things power — like power tools, power steering, and you drink nothing but Powerade — then you might want a more powerful way to install Remote Server Administration Tools.
-If this sounds like you, then here's how to install RSAT features using PowerShell.
+If you consider yourself a power user and love all things power — power tools, power steering, Powerade — then you might want a more powerful way to install Remote Server Administration Tools.
+If this sounds like you, here's how to install RSAT features using Windows PowerShell.

 List all RSAT features and the installed state using PowerShell